HACKSSENTIAL RULES ~ CHAPTER II

 Features: Rangers are trained to survive in harsh environments, excel at ranged combat, and read the signs of the wild.
 Their familiarity with terrain, flora, and fauna makes them valuable guides and formidable opponents.

+Benefits: +1 per level to one General ES, starting with Outdoor Survival.
 Knowledge of local wildlife, weather patterns, natural hazards.
 Ability to track, forage, and interpret signs in the wilderness.

 Thief (Way of Rascals)